 After withdrawal individuals should attend addiction treatment that includes different therapies, educational treatment for post-recovery stages, and skill building to ensure life-long recovery.

+Heroin has been one of the most dangerous drugs to abuse for decades.
+Its potency and addictive qualities have made heroin one of the worst drugs to get addicted to.
 NIDA states that heroin is an opioid similar to morphine and created from the poppy plant's seed.
 Heroin comes in a few different forms, such as white powder, brown powder, or a substance that looks similar to black tar.
 Heroin is usually either injected, snorted, sniffed, or smoked.

 A heavy feeling in the arms or legs

 Repeatedly losing consciousness

 Constipation and stomach cramps

 Liver and kidney disease